Utility infrastructure maintenance

-- utility infrastructure (including equipment and associated wiring and pipes) on common property that only services 1 lot and it is a hot water system, washing machine, clothes dryer, air conditioner or similar equipment
+- Utility infrastructure (including equipment and associated wiring and pipes) on common property that only services 1 lot and is for a hot water system, washing machine, solar panel, clothes dryer, air conditioner, television antenna or similar equipment.

-A meter installed to measure water supplied to a community titles scheme may remain the property of the property of the provider supplying the water, and will not be part of common property.
+A meter installed to measure water supplied to a community titles scheme may remain the property of the provider supplying the water, and will not be part of common property.
 This applies to meters installed in schemes established after 1 January 2008.

-Utility infrastructure installed under an agreement with the original owner (developer) or the body corporate (for example, cable television equipment), may remain the property of the service provider.
+Utility infrastructure installed under an agreement with the original owner (i.e. the developer) or the body corporate (e.g. cable television equipment), may remain the property of the service provider.
 It will only be part of common property if ownership is transferred to the body corporate under the terms of the agreement.

 When lots are individually metered, owners can be charged based on their actual usage.
 The body corporate may take on the liability for the total cost of the service and then levy owners, or they may be charged directly by the provider for services such as water, gas and electricity.